ucf-icorps/ucf-i-corps-syllabus-4-week/chapter5/pre-class.md

     * Whether you want to pursue it after the class, etc.

 * Final Slides: Click through each one of your Business Model Canvas slides.

+### Story Structure

+ * Storytelling

+     * The World: Market/opportunity, how does it operate?

+     * The Characters: Customer's/Value Proposition/ product-market fit; pick a few examples to illustrate

+     * Narrative Arc: Lessons learned how?
+Enthusiasm, despair, learning then insight

+     * Show us: Images and demo to illustrate  learning = wireframes and pivots to finished product

+     * Editing: Does each slide advance the character and plot (learning)

+ * Theater

+     * Point me at what you want me to see

+     * Ought to be self-explanatory

+     * Use analogies

 ### Final Presentation Tips